hav4ik/hav4ik.github.io/articles/_posts/2020-12-11-deep-metric-learning-survey.md

 <a name="improving-triplet-loss"></a>
 ### Improving the Triplet Loss

 Despite its popularity, Triplet Loss has a lot of limitations.
-Over the past years, there have been a lot of efforts to improve the Triplet Loss objective, building on the same idea of pulling similar samples and pushing away dissimilar ones.
+Over the past years, there have been a lot of efforts to improve the Triplet Loss objective, building on the same idea of sampling a bunch of data points, then pulling together similar samples and pushing away dissimilar ones in $$l_2$$ metric space.

 {% capture imblock_metriclosses %}
     {{ site.url }}/articles/images/2020-12-11-deep-metric-learning-survey/metric_losses.png